mikesmallhelp/wacat/README.md

 Contributions are warmly welcome.
 Look for the issues page.
 Please create a new issue, if you find a bug or some particular feature is needed.

 Please note: If you add a new feature, add a test case for that.
 Please look `run-tests.sh` file.
+Please consider also adding unit tests.